fzql/GunDuel/README.md

 # GunDuel

-Futuristic Gun Duel Tournament at [Programming Puzzles & Code Golf at Stack Exchange][1]
+This repository corresponds to the Futuristic Gun Duel Tournament organized at [Programming Puzzles & Code Golf at Stack Exchange][1].
+The tournament ended on Thu, 02 Feb 2017 07:56:36 GMT.

 ## C++ Submissions